-The parameters within which Assessment Boards operate are embedded in the assessment regulations and the inclusion of words such as 'normally' or 'may' signal when there is more than one option available to the Boards.
+- The parameters within which Assessment Boards operate are embedded in the assessment regulations and the inclusion of words such as 'normally' or 'may' signal when there is more than one option available to the Board.
 The measures taken should be consistent across the cohort and reflect, as far as possible, established institutional practice (as outlined in this procedure).
-Boards should be mindful of the level of discretion that can be exercised during Board proceedings and wherever exceptional decisions are made, the rationale must be clearly recorded in the Board minutes.
+Boards should be mindful of the level of discretion that can be exercised during Board proceedings and wherever exceptional decisions are made, the rationale must be clearly recorded in the Board minutes. - 5.2 Within the constraints imposed by the programme learning outcomes and the assessment regulations, Assessment Boards have a degree of discretion in reaching decisions on the awards for individual students (see Section 6.8, Classification).
+Other areas of discretion are noted in the relevant sections below.